jnozzi/cocoadev.com/markdown/KeyboardDriversInIOKit.md

 1) write a kernel extension that a particular application (daemon) will take a hold of
 2) write a daemon that talks to that kernel extension and then based on keypress X, will simulate the appropriate keypress.

-Also, besides General/USBProber and General/IORegistryExplorer, what are some good (software only - free preferably) utilities for USB debugging, etc.
+Also, besides USBProber and IORegistryExplorer, what are some good (software only - free preferably) utilities for USB debugging, etc.

 Any pointers and ideas would help greatly.